-When comparing Corona SDK vs Panda3D, the Slant community recommends Corona SDK for most people.
+When comparing Corona SDK vs Panda3D, the Slant community recommends Panda3D for most people.
 In the question“What are the best 100% free and easy game engines for beginners?”
-Corona SDK is ranked 3rd while Panda3D is ranked 14th.
+Panda3D is ranked 5th while Corona SDK is ranked 6th.
+The most important reason people chose Panda3D is:

 Ranked in these QuestionsQuestion Ranking